rajeshsharma88/tst-web-site/README.md

 # TST Technologies - Corporate Website & Deployment Guide

-This repository contains the source code for the TST Technologies corporate website, a modern, professional, and SEO-optimized static site built with React and TypeScript.
+This repository contains the source code for the TST Technologies corporate website, a modern, professional, and SEO-optimized dynamic site built with React and TypeScript.

 This README serves as a comprehensive guide for deployment, maintenance, and performance testing.